HamaWhiteGG/flink-sql-security/README.md

         // process right sqlNode
         return addCondition(sqlJoin.getRight(), where, true);
     } else if (from instanceof SqlBasicCall) {
-        // Table has an alias or comes from a subquery SqlNode[] tableNodes = ((SqlBasicCall) from).getOperands();
+        // Table has an alias or comes from a sub-query SqlNode[] tableNodes = ((SqlBasicCall) from).getOperands();
-        /**
+        /*
-         * If there is a subquery in the Join, row-level filtering has been appended to the subquery.
+          If there is a sub-query in the Join, row-level filtering has been appended to the sub-query.
-         * What is returned here is the SqlSelect type, just return the original where directly */ if (!(tableNodes[0] instanceof SqlIdentifier)) {
+          What is returned here is the SqlSelect type, just return the original where directly */
+        if (!(tableNodes[0] instanceof SqlIdentifier)) {
             return where;